-- a.
-Applicability of Davis-Bacon Act.
-The Davis-Bacon Act only applies to the emergency Management Preparedness Grant Program, Homeland Security Grant Program, Nonprofit Security Grant Program, Tribal Homeland Security Grant Program, Port Security Grant Program, and Transit Security Grant Program.
-It does not apply to other FEMA grant and cooperative agreement programs, including the Public Assistance Program. - b.
+a.
 All prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C. §§ 3141-3144 and 3146-3148) as supplemented by Department of Labor regulations at 29 C.F.R.
 Part 5 (Labor Standards Provisions Applicable to Contracts Covering Federally Financed and Assisted Construction)).
 See 2 C.F.R.
-Part 200, Appendix II, ¶ D. - c.
+Part 200, Appendix II, ¶D.

+- b.
 In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
-In addition, contractors' must be required to pay wages not less than once a week. - d.
+In addition, contractors' must be required to pay wages not less than once a week. - c.
 The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
 The decision to award a contract or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency. - e.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency. - d.
 In contracts subject to the Davis-Bacon Act, the contracts must also include a provision for compliance with the Copeland "Anti-Kickback" Act (40 U.S.C. §3145), as supplemented by Department of Labor regulations at 29 C.F.R.
 Part 3 (Contractors and Subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States).
 The Copeland AntiKickback Act provides that each contractor or subrecipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
-The non-Federal entity must report all suspected or reported violations to FEMA.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency, - e.

-f.
 The regulation at 29 C.F.R. § 5.5(a) does provide the required contract clause that applies to compliance with both the Davis-Bacon and Copeland Acts.
 However, as discussed in the previous subsection, the Davis-Bacon Act does not apply to Public Assistance recipients and subrecipients.
 In situations where the Davis-Bacon Act does not apply, neither does the Copeland "Anti-Kickback Act."
 However, for purposes of grant programs where both clauses do apply, FEMA requires the following contract clause: